caunt/PromQL.NET/README.md

 ```

-As you can see in Example #2 PromQL.NET will preserve right hints about accessible methods on your aggregated data
+As you can see in Example #2 PromQL.NET will preserve right hints about accessible methods on your aggregated data.

-our goal is to make everything works as expected, and prevent wrong syntax in generated queries
+Our goal is to make everything works as expected, and prevent wrong syntax in generated queries.